prasadpr09/Reinforcement-learning--PickPlace/README.md

     ]
 ```

-##Results:
+### Results:

-#Training loss graph:
+Training loss graph:
-[Training loss]

 ![Pick and Place](output_images/bc_increased_modalities/Screenshot%20from%202025-05-15%2001-49-36.png)

-#Pick and Place Success Rollout Graph:
+Pick and Place Success Rollout Graph:
 ![Rollout](output_images/bc_increased_modalities/Screenshot%20from%202025-05-15%2001-48-42.png)

-Benchmark: We compare all our results with Behavior Cloning + Reduced Modalities as it outperformed other algorithms till now:
+## Benchmark: We compare all our results with Behavior Cloning + Reduced Modalities as it outperformed other algorithms till now:

 ```
 "low_dim": [
     "robot0_eef_pos",